4-3-2-1 Formation: The Ultimate Coaching Guide

 Your opponents are likely to target the wings, especially when the fullbacks are out of position or caught high up the field.

-As a possession-based formation, the 4-3-2-1 relies on composed and technical players comfortable in keeping the ball for long periods.
+As a possession-based formation, the 4-3-2-1 relies on composed and technical players comfortable with keeping the ball for long periods.

 If your team is short on personnel or isn’t accustomed to dominating possession, this approach can be a struggle.